mkingopng/RefVision/presentation/presentation_slides_final.md

 <!-- Slide 5: Problem Statement -->
 # 2. Problem Statement

-- **Contentious Calls**: Disagreements on squat depth or movement specifics.
+- **Contentious Calls**: Disagreements on squat depth or other reasons for failing a lift.
-- **No Appeals Mechanism**: Lifters have no mechanism to challenge a call.
+- **No Appeals Mechanism**: Lifters have no mechanism to challenge a decision.
-- **Rising Stakes**: large and growing prize money and records magnify disputes.
+- **Rising Stakes**: large and growing prize money and records magnify the importance of disputes.
-- **Sport Integrity**: Unresolved controversies can diminish trust and viewer engagement.
+- **Sport Integrity**: Unresolved and unexplained controversies diminish trust and viewer engagement.
-- **engagement**: experience from other sports show that the strategic introduction of VAR improves viewer engagement.
+- **Engagement**: experience from other sports show that the strategic introduction of VAR improves viewer engagement.

 ---